evaera/moonwave/website/docs/TagList.md

 Describes a return value for a function.
 This tag can appear multiple times in a doc comment, and each return value should have its own.

 The `@return` tag is followed by the type of the return.
 Optionally, this can be followed by two dashes (`--`) and a description.
+Markdown is parsed in the description.

 ```lua
 --[=[